|

 Culture-Context

 There is little indication that Wuest has any appreciation of the problem of culture-context translation/interpretation.
-The major value of the book is also its major limitation – its close attention to the Greek idiom and expression (or this idiom and expression as interpreted into English).
-The book can provide a great service to those already generally aware of the Greek language and having already extensive experience in study of the Greek New Testament and translation into English.
+The major value of the book is also its major limitation – its close attention to the Greek idiom and expression, or in reality, how this idiom and expression has been trasitionally interpreted into English.
+So it does not put the reader much closer to the actual Greek.

 This, however, is only the first step in adequate translation or exegesis.
 There is very little attention to the basic concept of language and the problems of conceptual translation, with virtually no attention to cultural meanings inherent in languages.
 There are few helpful guidelines for translating the cultural equivalents of the Greek-European concepts.
 This is a problem, of course, in a different worldview context like Africa.